Peculiar Velocity Anomaly from Forces Beyond Gravity?: Bulk Flows in Linear Perturbation Theory

-Finally, we briefly comment on the possibility of altering the primordial spectrum of perturbations in order to obtain the observed bulk flows without abandoning the standard dynamics.
-A significant shift of power on very large scales may in principle be motivated, e.g., by models of double inflation.
-Though an appealing idea at first sight, the CMB imposes stringent bounds.
-When the measured bulk flows are to be obtained without losing consistency with the CMB, extreme values have to be selected.
-Estimations suggest that one would have to go to scales far outside the horizon and to amplify the power spectrum by a large factor.
-Moreover, regarding the lack of large-scale power in the CMB maps \citep{Ayaita09, Copi08, Hajian07}, it would seem more natural to assume less primordial power on the largest scales.
+An alternative approach would be to alter the primordial spectrum of perturbations in order to obtain the observed bulk flows without abandoning the standard dynamics.
+Regarding the lack of large--scale power in the CMB maps \citep{Hajian07, Copi08, Ayaita09}, however, it would seem more natural not to assume enhanced primordial power on the largest scales.
+We thus concentrate on modified dynamics.

-In this letter, we have tried to point out which sorts of modifications to the standard cosmological model could be required in order to solve the peculiar velocity anomaly.
-Enhanced growth of matter perturbations in recent times $z \lesssim 1$ is a natural possibility.
-We have illustrated this with a rough parameterization of an extra force~(\ref{mod1}), which succeeds in explaining the measured peculiar velocities while respecting further constraints.
-Bearing in mind the simplicity of our parameterization, it is to be expected that more elaborate cosmological models leading to enhanced growth can equally resolve the anomaly.
-We have shown that ISW observations even support the idea of enhanced growth; the predicted amplitude, too small in $\Lambda$CDM, comes closer to the observationally preferred value (see figure~\ref{fig:ISW_A}).
+Even in case a model dynamically accounts for large bulk flows, it also has to satisfy the constraints from ISW observations.
+We will now turn to this complication.